-In the baroque period, generaly speaking, the composers did not compose an abstract piece to be performed later on, but composed for musicians that the composers knew or that worked at the court or the chapels.
-According to Nikolaus Harnoncourt (b.
-1929), if the musicians could not perform well their pieces, this didn’t mean that the musicians were mediocre, but that the composer did not compose his work well enough for the musicianshe had at his disposal.
+In the baroque period, generaly speaking, the composers did not compose an abstract piece, but composed for musicians that the composers knew.
+According to Harnoncourt, if the musicians could not perform well their pieces, this didn’t mean that the musicians were mediocre, but that the composer did not compose his work well enough for the musicians he had at his disposal.

-Concerti number 1, 2, 4 & 5 are written in the concerto grosso style (a type of concerto in which a large group, known as the ripieno or the concerto grosso, alternates with a smaller group, the concertino).
-The instrumentation that Bach uses is totally original and without precedents.
+Concerti number 1, 2, 4 & 5 are written in the concerto grosso style (a type of concerto in which a large group –known as the ripieno or concerto grosso– alternates with a smaller group –the concertino).
+The instrumentation that Bach uses is totally original and very cool.

-Following Ted Libbey (musical critic) one can say that the Brandenburg concerti combine the exuberance of the Italian solo concerto, the elegance of the French suite and the gravity of the German counterpoint.
-Libbey writes:”To get the sound, style, balance, texture and articulation right, this music needs to be played on period instruments.
+Following Ted Libbey, one can say that the Brandenburg concerti combine the exuberance of the Italian solo concerto, the elegance of the French suite and the gravity of the German counterpoint: “To get the sound, style, balance, texture and articulation right, this music needs to be played on period instruments.
 Today, musicians in many parts of the world are capable of doing that.”
 All 6 concerti are in major keys.

 CONCERTO 2 – “Concerto 2do à 1 Tromba, 1 Flauto, 1 Hautbois, 1 Violino, concertati, è 2 Violini, 1 Viola è Violone in Ripieno col Violoncello è Basso per il Cembalo”.
 1. [No tempo indication] / 2.
 Andante / Allegro assai.
 In F Major.
-Written for 10 musicians between 1717 – 1718.
-Often there has been a debate whether the Brandenburg concerto number 2 is a concerto for trumpet, or if Bach had “mistaken” using such a “weird” combination of instruments (trumpet versus recorder), or if the only way to hear the recorder is to place the recorder player in the front and the trumpet player in the back, etc. The Brandenburg concerto 2 is not a trumpet concerto, but a concerto grosso.
-The special combination of instruments is original and sparkling, and the result is virtuoso and majestic if it is performed with historical instruments or copies of historical instruments, which are nothing more than the instruments that Bach knew and the instruments for which Bach composed.
-If one plays with the virtuosism of the musicians and their ability to play a great variety of dynamics, the instrumentation is fantastic, special and exquisit, and the concerto is a pleasure to listen to and to perform.
-The trumpet part is one of the most virtuosic parts written for trumpet during the late baroque.
+Written for 10 musicians, and between 1717 – 1718.
+There has been a debate whether the Brandenburg concerto number 2 is a concerto for trumpet, or if Bach had mistaken using such a weird combination of instruments (trumpet versus recorder), or if the only way to hear the recorder is to place the recorder player in the front and the trumpet player in the back.
+The Brandenburg concerto 2 is not a trumpet concerto, but a concerto grosso.
+The special combination of instruments is original and sparkling, and the result is virtuoso and majestic if it is performed with historical instruments (which are the instruments that Bach knew and the instruments for which Bach composed).
+If one plays with the virtuosism of the musicians and their ability to play a great variety of dynamics, the instrumentation is fantastic, special and exquisite.
+The trumpet part is one of the most virtuosic parts written for trumpet in the late baroque.

 The violino principale part is very virtuoso and brilliant.
 Bach adapted this concerto in 1738 into his concerto for cembalo and two recorders (BWV 1057), written a tone lower, in F Major.
-The autograph of BWV 1057 only has the title of “Concerto”; the are written: “Cembalo certato, due Fiauti a bec, due Violini, Viola e Cont.”
+The autograph of BWV 1057 only has the title of “Concerto”; and it is written: “Cembalo certato, due Fiauti a bec, due Violini, Viola e Cont.”